Delta4AI/OntoloViz/web/README.md

 phenotype-color propagation.
 The legacy `core.py` paths iterate in dict- insertion order — for counts that means propagation only travels one level per pass, and for phenotype colors it silently degenerates to "color everything" whenever ancestors appear before descendants in the TSV.
-The V2 port intentionally fixes both.
+The web port fixes both.
 See the docstrings in `tests/parity/generate_fixtures.py`, `propagate.ts`, and `color.ts` for the full rationale.

-## Roadmap

-The scaffold is intentionally bare.
-Subsequent phases:

-1. ✅ TSV parsing + data model
-2. ✅ Count propagation in TS (parity-tested against `core.py`)
-3. ✅ Color propagation + scale builder (parity-tested)
-4. Single-tree renderer (D3 partition + Canvas) with zoom + breadcrumbs
-5. Settings panel
-6. Virtualized summary grid with linked hover/search
-7. Exports: high-DPI PNG, SVG, self-contained interactive HTML
-8. Backend OBO loader + future model API integration